Memrise: History

 On 1 October 2012, 100 users were allowed to sign up to test a non-beta version of the website called Memrise 1.0.
 As of May 2013, a Memrise app has been available for download on both the App Store (iOS) and Google Play.

 As of January 2020, the app received $21.8 million of investments in a total of seven seed rounds.

+Features

 Spaced repetition

 Memrise makes language studying a game, like its competitor Duolingo.
 Memrise uses spaced repetition to accelerate language acquisition.
 Spaced repetition is an evidence-based learning technique that incorporates increasing intervals of time between subsequent review of previously learned material to exploit the psychological spacing effect.
 The use of spaced repetition has been shown to increase the rate of memorization.

-Although the principle is useful in many contexts, spaced repetition is commonly applied in contexts in which a learner must acquire a large number of items and retain them indefinitely in memory.
-It is, therefore, well suited for the problem of vocabulary acquisition in the course of second language learning, due to the size of the target language's inventory of open-class words.